ignite/cli/docs/guide/blog/index.md

 }
 ```

+## Review the Message Code

-First, define a Cosmos SDK message type with proto `message`.
+Review the Cosmos SDK message type with proto `message`.
 The `MsgCreatePost` has three fields: creator, title and body.
 Since the purpose of the `MsgCreatePost` message is to create new posts in the store, the only thing the message needs to return is an ID of a created post.
 The `CreatePost` rpc was already added to the `Msg` service:

 ```go
 service Msg {